AftonLawver/SimpleCRUD/README.md

 - Allows anyone to delete an employee from the database.

 ### Features in Progress
-- Delete and update of each row of data in the database.
+- Update functionality on a row of data in the database.
 - Make it so the view updates automatically when the database is altered.
+- Client-side validation for the employee input.

 ### Bugs to fix
 - Screen scroll if content is out of view.